Hematopoietic Cell Transplantation for Waldenstrom Macroglobulinemia

 Background

 Waldenstrom macroglobulinemia (WM) is a distinct indolent B-cell lympho-proliferative malignancy characterized by IgM para-proteinemia.
 It accounts for 1 to 2 % of hematologic malignancies, with an estimated 1,500 new cases annually in the United States.
 The median age of WM patients at presentation is 63 to 68 years; with men comprising 55 to 70 % of cases.
 Although the disease is sensitive to chemo-immunotherapy, it remains incurable and affected patients have a median survival of 5 to 10 years.
 Risk-stratification in newly diagnosed patients should start with a prognostic evaluation based on the International Prognostic Scoring System for WM to identify those patients in whom particularly poor survival with chemotherapy is expected and in whom alternative treatment strategies, such as hematopoietic cell transplantation (HCT), should be considered.
 The hyper-viscosity syndrome associated with WM is a clinical emergency due to elevated levels of IgM resulting in decreased flow and impaired microcirculation of the central nervous system.
-Although the diagnosis is established by measuring serum viscosity, clinicians should render the decision to initiate treatment with plasmapheresis on the basis of the patient's symptoms and physical findings (e.g., blurred vision, dizziness, headaches, paresthesias, oro-nasal bleeding, papilledema, retinal vein engorgement and flame-shaped hemorrhages, as well as stupor and coma), rather than on the magnitude of the viscosity measurement (Bachanova and Burns, 2012; Rajkumar, 2012).
+Although the diagnosis is established by measuring serum viscosity, clinicians should render the decision to initiate treatment with plasmapheresis on the basis of the patient's symptoms and physical findings (e.g., blurred vision, dizziness, headaches, paresthesia, oro-nasal bleeding, papilledema, retinal vein engorgement and flame-shaped hemorrhages, as well as stupor and coma), rather than on the magnitude of the viscosity measurement (Bachanova and Burns, 2012; Rajkumar, 2012).

 - to control symptoms and